Georgian wine PDO

 - Grapes must originate exclusively from the Vazisubani microzone

-- Maximum yield: 10 tons/ha
+- Maximum yield: 10 tons per hectare

-- Both classic and qvevri methods permitted
+- Both classical European and traditional qvevri methods are permitted

 - Alcohol: minimum 11%